qzaidi/qzaidi.github.com/_posts/2013-05-14-node-in-production.markdown

   }
 {% endhighlight %}

-5. Log rotation
+### Log rotation

-Thou shalt rotate your logs is a commandment not to be disputed with.
+Thou shall rotate your logs is a commandment most people follow.
 How do we do it?
 Simple, we use logrotate, which is already there on most linux systems.

 Here's how our logrotate config looks like.
 {% highlight bash %}